vchakhno/42-Adding-clock-to-projects-using-the-minilibx/README.md

 - cub3D
 - MiniRT

-For these projects a common set of functions is allowed:
-- functions of the libft
-- functions of the libm
-- open and close
-- functions of the minilibx

-This proposal aims to add clock or gettimeofday to the list of allowed functions.
+This proposal aims to add either clock or gettimeofday to the list of allowed functions for the mandatory part of these projects.

 # 1. Introduction